saradaprasad5678/Possibleworks/README.md

-solutions of the polynomial program
+code for finding the constant term of a polynomial in java